How to Prepare for an ELL Job Interview

 Technology

 Another aspect of instruction you may be asked to address is the integration of technology.
-Districts are looking for teachers who are knowledgeable and experienced with various forms of technology and willing to incorporate that into lessons.
-More and more classrooms are becoming technologically "connected" and moving toward replacing the overhead projector and blackboard with an electronic whiteboard, projector, and document reader.
+Districts are looking for teachers who are not only knowledgeable and experienced with various forms of technology but willing to incorporate it into lessons, planning, collaboration, and administrative tasks.
+Be prepared to talk about your technical skills, your previous experience in using technology in the classroom, and topics you'd like to further explore, particularly around LMS systems and AI.

 In the School